l-kaushik/PropHunt/Readme.md

 3. Session disappear from SearchResult when `NumOpenPublicConnections` become 0.

-4. WHen player changes the mesh, its kinda glitchy now.
+4. When player changes the mesh, its kinda glitchy now.
 Happening after adding capsule and mesh location updates.

-	**Fix	:** `SpehreTraceSingle()` was tracing the floor mesh and changing to it.
+	**Fix	:** `SphereTraceSingle()` was tracing the floor mesh and changing to it.
 Fixed by replacing to `SphereTraceMulti()` and checking if should changed to traced actor or not.

+5. When host quit the game `MenuGameMode::ReturnToMainMenuHost()` send a reason to `PlayerController::ClientReturnToMainMenuWithTextReason_Implementation()`, but the reason is getting overrite by internal function calling it again.

 # Logs